Ensemble de Lancement Vega

-ELV (Ensemble de Lancement Vega) is a launch complex at the Guiana Space Centre in French Guiana supporting launches of the Vega and Vega C rockets.
+Ensemble de Lancement Vega (ELV, lit.
+'Vega Launch Complex') is a launch complex at the Guiana Space Centre in French Guiana supporting launches of the Vega and Vega C rockets.
 It was first built in November 1971 and was previously used to support launches of the Europa, Ariane 1 and Ariane 3 rockets.

 History

 Europa (BEC)

 ELA-1, at the time designated BEC (Base Équatoriale du CECLES) was constructed as an equatorial launch site for the Europa-II rocket which was being built as part of the ELDO programme.
 The first launch occurred on 5 November 1971.
 This was the only flight of the Europa-II, which ended in failure due to a guidance problem.
 The launch site was mothballed, and later demolished.

 Ariane (ELA)

 When the Ariane 1 programme was started, to replace the failed ELDO programme, a new launch site was built on the site of the former BEC, re-designated as ELA (Ensemble de Ariane).
 The first Ariane 1 launch occurred on 24 December 1979.
 ELA was also used by Ariane 2 and Ariane 3 rockets, which first flew on 31 May 1986 and 4 August 1984 respectively.
 ELA was redesignated ELA-1 when the Ariane 4 entered service in 1988, as this launched from a separate launch pad, designated ELA-2.
 The Ariane 1 was retired on 22 February 1986, the Ariane 2 on 2 April 1989, and the Ariane 3 on 12 July 1989.
 ELA was subsequently demolished.